peercoin/rfcs/text/0011-pos-inflation-adjustment/0011-pos-inflation-adjustment.md

 In addition, having a clearly defined inflation rate in units of percent of total supply per year is considered healthy economic policy.
 As such, it is desirable to increase the PoS block reward until it approaches a target inflation, and to decrease the reward if it exceeds this target.
 It is assumed that the Peercoin network has concensus for a PoS inflation of `nRewardCoinYear`, currently 0.01, even when 100% of coins are minting, and so we will seek to produce a protocol modification that increases the PoS reward when less than 100% of coins are participating in the minting process.
+We will also seek to reward most those that mint continuously and use the standard splitting protocols defined in the client, as opposed to periodic minters or those that stake grind.

 ## Detailed design